Details about the directory

 Docker

 You can run the gateway in a Docker container or as a standalone Java or Windows application.
-If you plan to run the gateway in a Docker container, ensure that you have Docker installed on the computer that will run the gateway.
+If you plan to run the gateway in a Docker container, you must have Docker installed on the computer that will run the gateway.

 System requirements